networknext/next/docs/modify_set_of_amazon_relays.md

 aws ec2 describe-instance-type-offerings --location-type availability-zone --filters Name=location,Values=us-east-1e
 ```

-Will print out all instance types available in **us-east-1e**, which corresponds to _amazon.virginia.1_ on my AWS account (it will likely be different in your AWS account).0
+Prints out all instance types available in **us-east-1e**, which corresponds to _amazon.virginia.1_ on my AWS account (it will likely be different in your AWS account).

-Then you can edit sellers/amazon.go and setup supported instance types in each availability zone, and then run next config and terraform again:
+Then you can edit `sellers/amazon.go` and setup supported instance types in each availability zone, then run next config and terraform again:

 ```
 cd ~/next